rkaunismaa/Prompt-Engineering-for-Generative-AI/README.md

 ## Wednesday, January 8, 2025

 Getting back to this today.
 Latest version of LMStudio is now at 0.3.6 and it now has a beta Tool Calling API which I want to check out.

+## Tuesday, January 21, 2025

+Yup, getting back to this (again!) after looking at other stuff for a while.
+Today I downloaded LMStudio 0.3.7 which supports DeepSeek R1, a model that does not appear to support tool calling but has amazing Chain-Of-Thought reasoning capabilities.